^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-There is no uniform classification of premature detachment of a normally located placenta.
+There is no single classification of premature detachment of a normally located placenta.

-• detachment with external or visible bleeding - discharge of blood from the vagina;
+• detachment with external or visible bleeding - bleeding from the vagina;

-• detachment with internal or hidden bleeding - blood accumulates between the placenta and the uterine wall, forming a retrocolar hematoma;
+• detachment with internal or hidden bleeding - blood accumulates between the placenta and the uterine wall, forming a retroplacental hematoma;

 • detachment with combined or mixed bleeding - there is both hidden and visible bleeding.
-On the area detachments are distinguished:
+According to the area of detachment, there are:

 • partial (progressive or non-progressive);